 21. Music or Singing Bowls

-Sound plays a key role in energy flow.
-Tibetan singing bowls or even gentle music can shift the frequency of your home’s energy.
-Use them during meditation or cleaning rituals.
+Sound plays a powerful role in shifting energy flow.
+Tibetan singing bowls, crystal bowls, or even gentle background music can raise the vibration of your home and clear away stagnant energy.

 22. Proper Lighting